 Planning a Staycation

 During the summer of 2020, Staycations became the norm for many families.
-We expect they will be front and center in family vacation plans this year.
+With high fuel prices going into the 2022 camping season, we expect they will be front and center in family vacation plans again this year.
 We hope that we can offer some ideas and insight into planning your family Staycation this summer.

 Rethinking Summer Vacations

-During the past year our lives have completely changed.
-With the pandemic a raft of measures has been put in place that has severely limited travel.
-Governments have asked citizens to eliminate non-essential travel.
-The Canada/U.S. boarder was closed to non-essential travel last year on March 18, 2020.
+During the past two years our lives have completely changed.
+With the pandemic a raft of measures were put in place that severely limited travel.
+Governments asked citizens to eliminate non-essential travel.
+The Canada/U.S. boarder was closed to non-essential travel on March 18, 2020.